This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker“.

 You do this by folding the dough under itself until you have a piece of dough that resembles a bun.

 You can top the buns with sesame seeds, poppy seeds or other toppings.
-This is something that’s a bit difficult to do in a bread machine.

 Remember, it will rise to 2 or 3 times its size.